 If you are planning to visit several national parks or forests, or to visit for several days at a time, an annual pass is the best way to go.
-These passes, which can be purchased online, at ranger stations, or national park visitor centers, are valid for one year from month of purchase.
+These passes, which can be purchased in our shop online, at ranger stations, or national park visitor centers, are valid for one year from month of purchase.
 The Interagency Annual Pass allows you into Oregon, Washington, and US sites and facilities operated by the following agencies:

 - National Park Service

 - US Forest Service